-This omelet is so light, healthy, and delicious, it will make you GLOW!
+This Spinach, Feta, and Herb Egg White Omelet is so light, healthy, and delicious, it will make you GLOW!
 Meals like this are key to my life, so in this post I am also going to share a real day of food for me.
 So, the zillion of you that have asked me, “but Erica what to you really eat”, this is for you…

 OK. …no, I don’t eat all the rich foods I post (GASP!) …but I do taste them.
 I literally just taste.
 Now, there are times – like with my Poblano and Pepperjack Popovers and Garlic, Bacon, and Beer Mac ‘n Cheese, where I really do just totally lose it.
 I ate 5 of those popovers …right then.
 And while I may literally feel the food going directly to my ass, I try to not feel guilty because I eat so healthy the rest of the time.